 Do kickbacks work the long head?

-Tricep kickbacks are an isolation exercise that work the tricep muscle, including all three heads of the tricep muscle (lateral, medial and long head).
+Tricep kickbacks are an isolation exercise that works the tricep muscle, including all three heads of the tricep muscle (lateral, medial, and long head).

-Overall, Kickbacks can be an effective exercise for overall tricep development, but for specifically targeting the long head, other exercises such as close-grip bench press, dips, and overhead extensions may be more effective.
+Overall, Kickbacks can be an effective exercise for overall tricep development, but for specifically targeting the long head, other exercises such as close-grip benchpressess, dips, and overhead extensions may be more effective.

 Do tricep dips work long head?